Valuing A Business

 The Cost Approach (Asset-based)

-The cost approach or the asset-based approach is a balance sheet focused approach with the value estimated by combining the replacement cost of each of the individual assets that comprise the business.
+The cost approach or the asset-based approach is a balance sheet-focused approach with the value estimated by combining the replacement cost of each of the individual assets that comprise the business.
 Simply put, if you had to purchase all the same assets you own today and taking into consideration these assets are not new, how much would you have to pay for them?
 Practically speaking, we start by looking at the market for new assets as it’s likely to be more liquid and provide better information.
 Once we have the cost of the new assets, we discount that cost for age and usefulness.
 We are then able to subtract the physical depreciation, the functional usefulness, and finally the economic usefulness.

 The Earning Value Approach

 The earning value approach is based on the idea that a business’s true value lies in its ability to produce wealth in the future.
-The most common earning value approach is Capitalizing Past Earning.
+The most common earning value approach is Capitalizing Past Earnings.
 By using this approach, the value is determined by using an expected level of cash flow for the company using a company's record of past earnings.
 The earnings are normalized for unusual revenue or expenses, and the expected normalized cash flow is multiplied by a capitalization factor.
 The capitalization factor reflects what rate of return a reasonable purchaser would expect on the investment, as well as a measure of the risk that the expected earnings will not be achieved.

 Another method of the earning value approach is the discounted future earnings.
 Instead of an average of past earnings, an average of the trend of predicted future earnings is used and divided by the capitalization factor.

-It is important to bear in mind that any valuation of a service oriented sole proprietorship needs to involve an estimate of the percentage of business that might be lost under a change of ownership.
+It is important to bear in mind that any valuation of a service-oriented sole proprietorship needs to involve an estimate of the percentage of business that might be lost under a change of ownership.
 In many cases, this can be alleviated.
 An example would be when a trusted family member, who may already be familiar with the client list, takes over the business.

 The Market Approach

 The market approach assumes the relative value of any asset can be estimated by looking at how the market values similar or comparable assets.
 This approach utilizes impartial data on market values, either from trades or controlled transactions for assets similar to the subject assets.
 Examples would include multiples of earnings.
-This is earnings before interest, taxes and amortization expenses, cash flow, revenue, square feet, etc. The economic underpinning of this method is the so called “Law of One Price,” which simply states that in properly functioning markets, similar assets should have similar values.
+This is earnings before interest, taxes and amortization expenses, cash flow, revenue, square feet, etc. The economic underpinning of this method is the so-called “Law of One Price,” which simply states that in properly functioning markets, similar assets should have similar values.

 One of the main challenges in the market approach is that selecting comparable companies requires skill and is often very subjective.
 To find the relative value, it is necessary to have the following information: